He Was Too Good to Me

 "He Was Too Good to Me" is a song with music by Richard Rodgers and lyrics by Lorenz Hart.
-It was introduced in the tryouts of their 1930 Broadway musical Simple Simon, but was dropped before the show's New York opening.
-Despite its inauspicious beginning, the song has become a jazz standard, and has been recorded by such artists as Eileen Farrell, Natalie Cole, Barry Galbraith, Chet Baker, Thad Jones, Nina Simone, Shirley Horn, Chris Connor, Jeri Southern (When Your Heart's on Fire (1957)) and Carmen McRae (Book of Ballads (1958)).
+It was introduced in the tryouts of their 1930 Broadway musical Simple Simon, and was dropped before the show's New York opening.
+The song has become a jazz standard, and has been recorded by such artists as Eileen Farrell, Natalie Cole, Barry Galbraith, Chet Baker, Thad Jones, Nina Simone, Shirley Horn, Chris Connor, Jeri Southern (When Your Heart's on Fire (1957)) and Carmen McRae (Book of Ballads (1958)).